moliver28/research-handbook/content/handbook/security/product-security/application-security/runbooks/dependency-review-guidelines.md

 The review guidelines for Gems are applicable for reviewing npm packages as well, in addition to that:

-1. If [NPM aliases](https://docs.npmjs.com/cli/v8/using-npm/package-spec#aliases) are noticed verify that the package refered by alias name is not malicious.
+1. If [npm aliases](https://docs.npmjs.com/cli/v8/using-npm/package-spec#aliases) are noticed verify that the package referred by alias name is not malicious.